Yauzuroro/MasterMindGame/README.md

 # MasterMindGame
-this project for savvy and education purposes Only.
+This project for savvy and education purposes Only.

 This is a simple console-based version of the classic Mastermind game, developed in C# using object-oriented programming principles.

+The link for the repository : https://github.com/Yauzuroro/MasterMindGame/tree/main

 ## About the Game